Namets!

-Namets! is a 2008 Filipino independent film directed by Jay Abello.
+Namets! is a 2008 Philippine independent film directed by Jay Abello.
 The film was a finalist in the full-length feature category of the 2008 Cinemalaya Philippine Independent Film Festival.
 The film's title is a play on the Hiligaynon word namit, which means "yummy" or "delicious".

 Plot

 Jacko Teves (Christian Vasquez) owns Puccini's, an Italian restaurant in Bacolod.
 When a monstrous cock fighting debt sets him at odds with Boss Dolpo (Peque Gallaga), he offers his restaurant up as payment.
 Boss Dolpo brings in Cassie Labayen (Angel Jacob) as a consultant to renovate the restaurant.
 Much to Jacko's dismay, Cassie decides to offer Negrense cuisine instead of Italian.
 The pair then set off across the province re-discovering the unique aspects of Negrense food.